Aarhus University Seal

 Prerequisites / Admission requirements

-• Upper-Level Bachelor courses are available to 3rd, 4th and 5th year exchange students with relevant academic background.
+• Upper-level bachelor courses are available to 3rd, 4th, and 5th year exchange students with a relevant academic background in political science, social science, or international relations.

-• Students must also have passed some courses within method in order to be able to follow the courses (equivalent to 20 ECTS).
-The 20 ECTS of method is a combination of the following courses:
+• Students must also have passed some courses in methodology in order to be able to follow the courses (equivalent to approximately 20 ECTS).
+The methodological qualifications should relate to a combination of the elements in the following two courses:

 • Theory of science

-• Introduction to the different phases of research process- from choice of research question to the completion of a final research report
+• Introduction to the different phases of the research process from the choice of research question to the completion of a final research report

 • Planning and collecting research material for the different research methods